These devices are built to a budget price

 likes to work.

-playing recordings to a group of people in, say, a classroom or lecture
+playing recordings back to a small group of people in, say, a classroom or lecture

 room, or in similar situations.